MeltwaterArchive/mlabs-aws/docs/README.md

       to register in the Awilix container.
       May be async or return a promise.
-      The processor function will receive the output of the parser as the first argument and the entire un-parsed message as the second argument.
+      The processor function will receive the output of the parser as the first argument, the Awilix container scoped to this message, and the entire un-parsed message as the third argument.
       Should handle the message and return undefined or throw / reject on error.
       Default: do nothing.